 Note: At this point we would like to point out that legacy and mini filter drivers sometimes behave differently with the conpal LAN Crypt Client.
-While the Ignore path rule for a folder means that the access protection for files is also deactivated when the mini filter encryption driver is activated, the access protection for files still exists in such folders, if the legacy filter encryption driver is activated.
+While the Ignore path rule for a folder means that the access protection for files is also deactivated when the mini filter encryption driver is activated, the access protection for files still exists in such folders, if the legacy filter encryption driver is activated (only older conpal LAN Crypt clients).